 The primary challenge is scarcity, which is increasing.
 In the past there was so much water.
 This is not the case now.
 In southwest China, rainfall has reduced by 20%.
 So, competition for water resources is increasing.
 The second challenge is the Mekong’s flows.
 So, it is a question of both volume and distribution.

 There has been huge development in the Mekong Delta.
-You need to assess how whole changes in the economy crate new types of impact.
+You need to assess how whole changes in the economy create new types of impact.
 In turn, this changes the nature and the magnitude of the demand for water.
 On the Tonle Sap, there has been big changes to the governance system as well – by transferring 35 previous private sector fishing lots to 500 community managed lots.
 The private sector lots may have been more economically efficient, but distribution was not fair.
 The Mekong now has a regulated flow.
 It is no longer natural flow.
 This then has impacts in other ecosystems, such as wetlands.

 The primary driver of all these changes is market forces.
 He says that we (scholars) have not given much attention to what he calls the ‘invisible user’ which is the agricultural sector.
 This uses 80% of water use in the Mekong.
 The second main driver is hydropower.
 In national policies, economic development is the priority rather than conservation.